-Friends of Edith Hamilton, prepare the bacchanal.
-One of the most famous and frightening of the Greek myths lives on—vividly—in our 21st century.
+Friends of Edith Hamilton, break out the amphorae, pour the libation, raise the goblets.
+One of the most famous and frightening of the Greek myths lives on—vividly—in our 21st century literature.

-Once upon an Attic time, there lived a king named Minos.
-Ascending his throne to rule the island of Crete, Minos asked the God of the Sea, Poseidon, to bless his reign.
-Poseidon sent Minos a marvelous white bull and commanded the king to sacrifice it in the god’s honor to bring happiness and bounty to Minos’ kingdom.
+Here’s the myth.
+Once upon a time, a king named Minos took his throne to rule the island of Crete, south of Greece.
+Minos asked the God of the Sea, Poseidon, to bless his reign.
+Poseidon sent Minos a marvelous white bull and commanded the king to sacrifice it in the god’s honor.
+The offering would bring blessings to Minos and his kingdom.

-King Minos, terrified of his special stepchild, built for the beast a gigantic prison, a maze known as The Labyrinth.
-Any person (or wooly bully) that entered the labyrinth soon found that the bewildering, completely dark passageways started and turned and stopped abruptly.
+King Minos, terrified of his step-monster, built a gigantic prison for the Minotaur, a maze known as The Labyrinth.
+Any person that entered the labyrinth soon found that the bewildering, completely dark passageways started and turned and stopped abruptly.
 A visitor grew utterly lost.
-In the dark of the labyrinth, terrible and hungry, the Minotaur eventually hunted down all who entered and ate them alive.
+In the dark of the labyrinth, terrible and hungry, the Minotaur eventually hunted down all who entered…and ate them alive.

-To feed the Minotaur, King Minos sent a ship with black sails once every nine years to Athens to harvest a crop of seven young men and seven young women.
-Chosen by lottery, the unfortunate kids went back to Crete and into the labyrinth—Greek cuisine for the Minotaur.
+To feed the Minotaur, King Minos sent a ship with black sails once every nine years to Athens.
+The black sails came to harvest a crop of Athens’s finest youth, seven young men and seven young women.
+Chosen by lottery, the unfortunate sons and daughters sailed back to Crete and shuffled forlornly into the labyrinth—Greek cuisine for the Minotaur.

-This conceit of young people chosen by lottery to give their lives for the appetites of the powerful serves as the seed of the idea behind Suzanne Collins’ novel, The Hunger Games.
-After publication in 2008, the book vaulted onto best-seller lists, an instant young-adult classic, one of those works like J.K.
+After publication in 2008, the Collins book vaulted onto best-seller lists, an instant young-adult classic, one of those books like J.K.
 Rowling’s that command sales and critical respect at the same time.
-The Hunger Games has spawned the current blockbuster movie, two best-seller sequels, publication in scores of countries, tens of millions of readers.
-Archery equipment may be selling fast too—the protagonist of the novel, a young woman named Katniss Everdeen, supports her impoverished family by illegally hunting game with a bow and arrow.
+The Hunger Games spawned two best-seller sequels, the two movies (so far), and publication/distribution to scores of countries for hundreds of millions of readers and viewers.
+Archery equipment must be selling fast too—the protagonist of the novel, a young woman named Katniss Everdeen, supports her impoverished family by hunting in the woods with a bow and arrow.

-Katniss, age 16, volunteers for The Hunger Games to replace her beloved baby sister, Primrose, a 12-year-old unlucky enough to have her name drawn in the lottery.
-Peeta Mellark, the son of a baker and a childhood acquaintance of Katniss’, has the bad fortune to be chosen as the boy from District 12.
+Katniss, age 16, volunteers for the Hunger Games to replace her beloved baby sister, Primrose, a 12-year-old unlucky enough to have her name drawn in the lottery.
+Peeta Mellark, the son of a baker and a childhood friend of Katniss’, has the bad fortune to be chosen as the boy from District 12.

-They’re a nice couple of kids, smart and competent.
+They’re a nice couple of kids, attractive and competent.
 When televised for the first time, Peeta confesses that he’s had a lifelong crush on Katniss.
-Is his affection real?
-Or is it a ploy to win sympathy from a TV audience that can sponsor gifts on favorites—gifts such as medicine and weapons and water and food?
-The love story—the possibility of Cupid’s arrows—does indeed beguile viewers, as does Katniss’ skill with her real bow and arrows.
-(Also, to complicate the plot and the emotions, Katniss carries a torch another budding love interest, a beau with a bow, a hunting companion left in the woods back home.)
+Is it real?
+Or is it a ploy to win sympathy from a TV audience that can sponsor gifts on its favorites—gifts such as medicine and weapons and water and food?
+The hinted love story—the possibility of Cupid’s arrows—does indeed beguile viewers.
+So does Katniss’ skill with her real bow and arrows.

 The Hunger Games prove a bloody business.
 Day one, 11 of the 24 young people die at the hands of their peers, though Katniss and Peeta survive.
 Separately, they set up survival operations in their own hidden sections of an immense woodland chosen as this season’s arena.
 And so the plot unfolds, The Most Dangerous Game in prime time.